paasmaker/paasmaker/documentation/source/developer-apiauth.rst

 * **Anonymous**: some controllers permit anonymous access.
 In this case, no authentication is required or checked.

-When making HTTP requests, you can pass along these HTTP headers to
-authenticate:

-* ``Node-Token`` - if this header's value is a valid node token that matches the configuration's token, access is granted.
-However, it's only available to controllers that allow Node authentication.
-* ``Super-Token`` - if this header's value matches the pacemaker's super token, access is granted.
-The matching controller needs to allow super token access.
-* A standard cookie header, with an appropriate secure value that matches the logged in user.
-The values expire after a time specified in the configuration;
-  so this is not recommended for long term use.
-* ``User-Token`` - if this header contains the same value as an API key for a user in the database, that user is granted access to the system with the permissions defined for the user.
+When making HTTP requests, you can include a `Auth-Paasmaker` header, that contains either a super token, a node token, or a user's API key.
+The controller will automatically detect the type of token and grant access if it matches.

-If you send a JSON POST body, the following method strings can be used:
+If you send a JSON POST body, you can include the "auth" key in the root, which is just a string.
+This follows the same rules as for the HTTP header.

-* ``token`` - if the value matches a user's API key, that user is considered to be logged in.
-* ``super`` - if the value matches the nodes configured super token, and super tokens are enabled, then the request will be allowed.
-* ``node`` - if the value matches the configured node token, access is allowed where the controller permits it.